-In respect to this part of the NDP, we raise some concern that the NDP does not distinguish between 'strategic' and 'local' in accordance with the NPPF.
+We previously raised some concern that the NDP does not distinguish between 'strategic' and 'local' in accordance with the NPPF.
 Should the Parish Council wish to retain elements of 'strategic' transport, the NDP should only set out the concerns raised by the local community; without reference to unevidenced requirements placed on future development.
+This concern has been amplified by the publication of the NDP's transport policy evidence, which is clearly in response to the emerging strategic policies within the JSP.